easyctf/writeups-2014/090-pixelated.md

 ## Hint

-Did you know you can do <a href="http://homepages.inf.ed.ac.uk/rbf/HIPR2/arthops.htm" target="_blank">arithmetic with images</a> too?
+Did you know you can do [arithmetic with images](http://homepages.inf.ed.ac.uk/rbf/HIPR2/arthops.htm) too?

 ## Solution